Wonder If It's Safe To Exercise With A Rotator Cuff Injury?

 These aerobic exercises increase blood flow through the body and therefore provide more blood flow, nutrients, and oxygen to the shoulder to help the rotator cuff heal.

-The one exception to the aerobic rule is running.
+Often you can run with a rotator cuff injury, but not in all cases.
 Running should be safe to do with a small rotator cuff tear, but if you have a severe traumatic rotator cuff tear, the jarring and bouncing motion of running may be uncomfortable.

 What About Strengthening Exercises?